 The growth of tourism leads the government of the Cayman Islands to retain without income tax implications.
 There is no corporate and personal income tax in the Cayman Islands.
 A large number of multinational companies choose this place to incorporate their subsidiary entities for tax advantages.

-Furthermore, dividends, royalties, interests are free from withholding tax in the country, and there is also no VAT tax applied.
+Furthermore, dividends, royalties, and interests are free from withholding tax in the country, and no VAT tax is applied.
 No direct taxes would be imposed on its residents.